 In 2015, Lopez recalled filming a concert scene in front of an audience of more than 30,000 people, telling Billboard, "For me as an actress, at that moment I had learned how to really become a performer and give everything I had to the audience.
 That really freed me up, and it was a very powerful moment."

 A-Rod hits for the cycle on June 5 and starts in the All-Star game for the first time.

-About a month before Selena comes out and launches J.Lo into a new strata of stardom (and draws more attention to her musical chops), Lopez marries Ojani Noa, a Cuban waiter, on Feb.
+About a month before Selena comes out and launches J.Lo into a new strata of stardom (and draws more attention to her singing and performance talents), Lopez marries Cuban waiter Ojani Noa on Feb.
 22. It must have seemed like a good idea at the time, but they separated just months later and divorced in January 1998.

 Noa would come back to haunt Lopez years later; they wound up in court as she successfully managed to thwart his intention to release a tell-all book, which would have been a violation of the confidentiality agreement they had signed when they split up.
 Noa, who also claimed to have juicy video of the two shot on their honeymoon, would accuse Lopez of also being indiscreet in 2011, claiming her song "One Love" was about him.

 "Took a shot, with the bad boy from the block / Picked my love right from the start / Mister wrong, he plays his part."

 Sounds familiar, but bad boys are a dime a dozen in song lyrics.